kait-al/Microbiome_SOPs/Wet_Lab_SOPs/3_16S_amplicon_PCR.md

 The PCR negative control should not have any DNA template added, or could be 2 μL of the buffer/PCR water that the DNA was eluted into.
 If using very low abundance samples, a PCR positive control can be included from previously (successfully) sequenced DNA samples or a [ZYMO DNA standard](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards).

 ### 5. Add mastermix and pipette up and down briefly to mix.
-*If using the liquid handling robot*
+*If using the liquid handling robot* 🤖
 * Manually transfer 2000 μL of master mix into a new sterile reservoir inside the enclosure.
 Using the multichannel 20 μL head, transfer 20 μL of the master mix from the reservoir to each well of the primer/PCR plate.

-*If pipetting manually*
+*If pipetting manually* 🖐
 * Transfer 20 μL master mix from its 1.5 mL aliquot tube directly into the primer/PCR plate.

 ### 6. Seal the primer/PCR plate with a foil plate seal very tightly and briefly centrifuge to remove air bubbles within the wells.

+### 7. Clean up, and store the DNA plate at -20 °C.

+*If using the liquid handling robot* 🤖
+* Discard master mix reservoir.
+* Use another plastic/foil seal or the hard plastic plate cover to cover the DNA plate while transferring from the robot enclosure back to the BSC.
+* Carefully replace the rubber strip caps onto their identical position ( based on their sharpie label of 1-12 for column and A-H for directionality).

-### 7. Carry out amplification in the thermocycler with the lid temperature maintained at 104 °C and the cycle conditions as stated in Table 1 or 2 for V4 or V3-V4 primers, respectively.
+### 8. Carry out amplification in the thermocycler with the lid temperature maintained at 104 °C and the cycle conditions as stated in Table 1 or 2 for V4 or V3-V4 primers, respectively.

 Table 1.
 PCR cycling conditions for V4 primers